-This report was written and prepared by Jana Elbrecht and Oliver Sheldrick-Moyle and designed by Kim Old at Clean Energy Canada.
+This report was written and published by Clean Energy Canada.
 The research and analysis was conducted in cooperation with Chandos Construction and Ha/f Climate Design with support from the Government of Canada.

 We would like to express our gratitude to the following people who contributed to this work: